 Crew Competency and Working Conditions

-In the maritime sector, the importance of crew competency and suitable working conditions cannot be overstated.
-Port state control (PSC) inspectors meticulously scrutinize these aspects.
+The importance of crew competency and suitable working conditions cannot be overstated.
+Port state control (PSC) inspectors do examine these aspects very closely.
 The Maritime Labour Convention (MLC), 2006 establishes benchmarks for seafarers' working and living conditions.
 PSC officers rigorously enforce these standards during inspections.

 Inspectors primarily focus on crew training and certification during PSC inspections.
 They ensure that all crew members hold the requisite qualifications and certificates for their roles.
 The continuous need for onboard training, especially emergency drills, is a priority.
 These drills equip the crew to respond efficiently in emergencies, safeguarding the vessel and its crew.